horuskol/horuskol.net/source/_posts/20200305-live-code-highlighting.blade.md

 ## Dealing with scrolling

 Inevitably, a user is going to type a line that is too long for the available textarea, and since we've prevented line wrapping in our stylesheet, the textarea is going to start scrolling - but the output will not.
-Similarly, if you write more lines than the textarea's height can accommodate, the same thing will happen.
+Similarly, if the user writes more lines than the textarea's height can accommodate, the same thing will happen.

-Thankfully, you can set the scrolling position of an element programmatically, and since we've taken pains to ensure the textarea and output have the same dimensions and padding and so on, it's trivial to calculate the output's scrolling position from the textarea's:
+Thankfully, we can set the scrolling position of an element programmatically, and since we've taken pains to ensure the textarea and output have the same dimensions and padding and so on, it's trivial to calculate the output's scrolling position from the textarea's:

 ```javascript
 codeInput.addEventListener('scroll', (event) => {